Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 ms.assetid: 3d6961b1-5bf5-4514-84cf-100d756f41fd
 ---

-# Set up the Azure SDK for Java
+# Set up the Azure Management libraries for Java

 ## Install with Maven

-Add a dependency entry in your `pom.xml` to import the SDK into your [Maven](https://maven.apache.org) project.
+Add a dependency entry in your `pom.xml` to import the libraries into your [Maven](https://maven.apache.org) project.

 ```XML
 <dependency>